-If you’re reading this blog, you’ve likely learned of the benefits of chatbots and now need to choose the best higher education chatbot for your school
+If you’re reading this blog, you’ve likely learned of the benefits of chatbots and are now looking for the best chatbots for higher education.

-With so many chatbots in the market and the many ways that they can be used, it can be a challenge to know where to begin.
+With so many higher education chatbots in the market and the many ways that they can be used, it can be a challenge to know where to begin.
 If you’re feeling overwhelmed by the choices, answer these 5 key questions about your chatbot needs and put yourself in a better position to make an informed decision on the best chatbot for your college or university.
-So let’s dig in and help you on your way to finding the best chatbot for higher ed.

-Choosing the best chatbot for higher ed begins by asking yourself “what outcomes am I hoping to achieve?”
+Choosing the right chatbot for higher education begins by asking yourself “what outcomes am I hoping to achieve?”
 This will put you on the right path to manage your expectations, set targets, and benchmark your progress along the way.
 Goals for your chatbot might include:

 Deciding what you want in a chatbot also means being realistic about the scope of your bot.
 AI chatbots in higher education can handle a lot of inquiries and tasks, but you shouldn’t expect bots to handle everything.
 All support teams face questions that need a “human touch”.
 This should be discussed with your agents as well, to help them understand that they’re not being replaced.

 Depending on the goals that you set for a chatbot, your choice of chatbot language interface can vary greatly.
 Chatbots can range from keyword recognition to AI chatbots, and before you build your chatbot you need to understand the strengths of each: